bluefireteam/audioplayers/troubleshooting.md

 **Note**: Make sure you have set the path to your asset correctly, see the [AudioCache](https://github.com/bluefireteam/audioplayers/blob/main/getting_started.md#audiocache) concept.

+### [iOS] Regarding the exception: "DarwinAudioError, AVPlayerItem.Status.failed on setSourceUrl, Failed to set source.
+Unknown Error."
+This occurs when loading audio from multiple locations on a fresh install using the default AudioCache instance.
+Make sure all of your audio loaders reference the same new AudioCache instance with a custom prefix.
+It's also helpful to clear anything inside of your app's `Library/Caches` directory related to audio every time you boot up your app to avoid cache bloat.

 ### [iOS] Background Audio

 There is a required configuration to enable audio do be playing on the background; add the following lines to your `info.plist`: